 - The Alberta Piano Teachers’ Association

 - The Royal Conservatory of Music

 - The Suzuki Association of the Americas

-Look also for advertisements online, or on community boards, and in community news letters, and ask around – you may already know someone taking lessons.
+Look also for advertisements online, on community boards, and in community news letters, and ask around – you may already know someone taking or giving piano lessons.

 Conservatories and commercial studios, as well as some private teachers are also on google maps.